bemurphy/tally_counter/README.md

 zunionstore on a range of keys.
 For example, if you have a a 5 minute interval and want to see the last 15 minutes, simple grab the current window and the 2 previous and union them with equally weighted scoring.
-See `TallyCounter::Window#floow` for generating window times and offsets.
+See `TallyCounter::Window#floor` for generating window times and offsets.

 ## Reporting